cabralpinto/modular-diffusion/README.md

 # Modular Diffusion

-Welcome to Modular Diffusion!
-This package provides an easy-to-use and extendable API to train generative diffusion models from scratch.
-It is designed with flexibility and modularity in mind, allowing you to quickly build your own diffusion models by plugging in different components.
+Modular Diffusion provides an easy-to-use modular API to design and train custom Diffusion Models with PyTorch.

 > **Warning**: The code for Modular Diffusion is not yet available on PyPI, as it is still undergoing significant development.
 A stable release will be published there once the code base, unit tests, and documentation reach a satisfactory state of completion.
 Stay tuned for more updates, and thank you for your patience!

 ## Features
 - ⚙️ **Highly Modular Design**: Tailor and build your own diffusion models by leveraging our flexible `Model` class.
 This class allows you to choose and implement various components of the diffusion process such as noise type, schedule type, denoising network, and loss function.
 - 📚 **Growing Library of Pre-built Modules**: Get started right away with our comprehensive selection of pre-built modules.
-- 🔨 **Custom Module Creation Made Easy**: Craft your own unique modules with ease.
-Just inherit from the base class of your chosen module type and get creative!
+- 🔨 **Custom Module Creation Made Easy**: Craft your own original modules by inheriting from a base class and implementing the required methods.
 - 🤝 **Seamless Integration with PyTorch**: This project harmoniously integrates with PyTorch, allowing users to leverage the plethora of features and community support the framework has to offer.
 - 🌈 **Broad Range of Applications**: From generating high-quality images to implementing non-autoregressive audio and text synthesis pipelines, the potential uses of Modular Diffusion are vast.